leroy-merlin-br/mongolid/docs/basics.md

 #### Converting A Model To A JSON

 This resource is still present only on `LegacyRecord`.

-You can see here [LegacyRecord](legacy/record.md)
+You can see here [LegacyRecord](legacy/record.md) *For compatibility with version 2.x*